exercism/haxe/concepts/string-interpolation/about.md

-While manually concatenating strings in Haxe is possible, Haxe supports [string interpolation][interpolation], which provides a shorter and more convenient syntax:
+While manually concatenating strings in Haxe is possible, Haxe supports [string interpolation][string-interpolation], which provides a shorter and more convenient syntax:

 ```haxe
 var x = 42;